KateFavre/Inventory-Application-Java-Springboot/README.md

 changed line 75 in BootStrapData.java to set price to 30 changed line 76 in BootStrapData.java to set Id to 104L

+changed line 80 in BootStrapData.java to save strings to outsourcedPartRepository added line 81 in BootStrapData.java to save headstock to outsourcedPartRepository added line 82 in BootStrapData.java to save body to outsourcedPartRepository added line 83 in BootStrapData.java to save tuningPegs to outsourcedPartRepository added line 84 in BootStrapData.java to save guitarKnobs to outsourcedPartRepository added closing brace to if statement on line 85 in BootStrapData.java

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 •  The “Buy Now” button must be next to the buttons that update and delete products.